Eddy Bee

-Eddy Besong, known by the stage name of Eddy Bee AKA Mr R&B, is a Cameroonian Afrobeat and RnB artist.
+Eddy Agborchi Besong, better known by the stage name of Eddy Bee, also known as Mr R&B, is a Cameroonian Afrobeat and RnB artist.

 He has been in the music scene since 2009, releasing a mixtape in 2010 as part of a trio group called Avinu C including Naomi Achu and H Bolo.
 He later on pursued a solo career as Eddy Bee.

-Eddy Bee released his critically acclaimed debut album “The Eddy Bee Show” in November 2018.
+Eddy Bee released his debut album “The Eddy Bee Show” in November 2018.